Note: Files are in Adobe (PDF) format.

 There are broadly 5 categories of crop protection products:

 The global agrochemicals market is estimated to reach USD 265.04 Billion by 2022 at a CAGR of 4.51%.
 Factors like growing demand for food and consumer awareness, changing agrochemicals usage patterns, advantages of fertilizers and pesticides in crop production, increasing horticulture industries are the drivers for the market.

 Development in technology to boost farm production with increasing government investments in agriculture to increase crop yields provides huge opportunities to this market.

 Lucintel's research indicates that developing countries such as China and India are demanding higher volumes of nutritious food, which will increase demand for agrochemicals.
 Agrochemicals have significantly increased farm productivity in both developed and developing countries.

-Presently, the cost of innovation and registration of an active ingredient is about $200 million, which is a 25% increase from 2000.
+Presently, the cost of innovation and registration of an active ingredient is higher.
 Companies spend extensively on the research and development of new chemicals and improving the performance of the existing ones.